A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

-- Many websites find they get higher conversion rates if their page is set out in the form of a sales letter with a personable one-on-one style of writing.
+Many websites find they get higher conversion rates if their page is in the form of a sales letter with a personable one-on-one style of writing.
 Despite what your feelings might be about such websites, in some markets they often work.

 - Use straightforward language.
 No reader is too sophisticated for short, simple sentences.

 - Fill your body copy with benefits, not just product features.

 - Include all the information that customers could possibly require to make a purchase.
 (Note that it doesn’t all need to be on the main product page.)

 - Make sure to address all the common objections that your customers bring up.
 Compile a chart of objections and counter-objections, and then rank them in order of importance.